rbms-bsc/DCRMR/_pages/Edition/Designation-of-named-revision-of-edition.md

 ## 3.25.3 Statement relating to a named revision of an edition

-<a name="3.25.3.1">3.25.3.1</a> If the manifestation is a named revision of an edition, transcribe the statement relating to that revision as instructed in [designation of edition](/DCRMR/edition/Designation-of-edition) [3.21.3.1](/DCRM/edition/Designation-of-edition/#3.21.3.1).
+<a name="3.25.3.1">3.25.3.1</a> If the manifestation is a named revision of an edition, transcribe the statement relating to that revision as instructed in [designation of edition](/DCRMR/edition/Designation-of-edition) (see [3.21.3.1](/DCRM/edition/Designation-of-edition/#3.21.3.1)).

 >Example:
 >Designation of named revision of edition: <CITE>Carefully revised and additions made in 1848</CITE>